unblocked-web/agent/docs/Agent.md

 ### new Agent*(options)* {#constructor}

 Creates a new sandboxed browser window.
 An Agent wires together an isolated Browser Context and a Man-in-the-Middle session.
-It will create an [UnblockedPlugins](./UnblockedPlugins.md) context that implements the Unblocked Plugin specification.
+It will create a [Plugins](./Plugins.md) context that implements the Unblocked Plugin specification.

 ```js
 const Agent = require('@ulixee/agent');